-efforts to achieve objectives by providing a systematic, disciplined approach to assessing and upgrading the efficiency of the organisation's risk management, control and management and governance processes, with the focus on the identification of risk factors and the assessment of the performance of internal control.
+The Internal Audit function is tasked with assisting the Board of Directors and other management in controlling, supervising and assuring operations by carrying out operational audits.
+Internal audit is based on independent and objective assessment, assurance and consulting activities.
+It supports the management in their efforts to achieve objectives by providing a systematic, disciplined approach to assessing and upgrading the efficiency of the organisation's risk management, control and management and governance processes, with the focus on the identification of risk factors and the assessment of the performance of internal control.

-Responsibility for internal audit rests with Internal Audit within Audit of Pohjola's parent institution, OP-Pohjola Group Central Cooperative, headed by the Chief Audit Executive, who reports to the Chief Audit Executive of OP-Pohjola Group.
-The Chief Audit Executive reports observations applying the Pohjola Group to the Board's Audit Committee and the Group Executive Committee and may also be in direct contact with the President and CEO.
+Responsibility for internal audit rests with Internal Audit within Audit of Pohjola's parent institution, OP-Pohjola Group Central Cooperative, whose head reports to the Chief Audit Executive of OP-Pohjola Group, and reports observations applying to the Pohjola Group to the Board's Audit Committee and the Group Executive Committee.

 The Board of Directors has confirmed the instructions governing the organisation and operating principles of internal audit.
-Internal Audit prepares an annual action plan submitted for the Board's approval.
+The Internal Audit function prepares an annual action plan submitted for the Board's approval.
 It also produces special reports at the management's request and assists the Board's Audit Committee.

-Internal audit: key tasks and development measures in 2011
+Internal audit: key tasks and development measures in 2012